BrandonHaynes/filesystem_experiments/README.md

 # Array-Based Database System Performance for Virtual Reality Video Storage
 #### Brandon Haynes & Jessica Schroeder

-Recent advances in virtual reality (VR) has prompted the development of new applications ranging from gaming and entertainment to education and scientific visualization.
+Recent advances in virtual reality (VR) have prompted the development of new applications ranging from gaming and entertainment to education and scientific visualization.
 Spherical panoramic VR videos (a.k.a. *360 videos*) has become increasingly popular in many of these applications.
 360 videos allow the user to view a spherical video scene from any angle.
 Such videos allow for a truly immersive experience, as they allow the user to observe the scene as they would observe their surroundings in their everyday life.

 However, applications requiring 360 videos produce a need for rapid data streaming and storage at volumes far exceeding those found in 2D videos.
 Supporting such high volumes of data requires maximum efficiency to provide the user with a seamless, high-quality portrayal of the created scene.